The 3 main types of Gas Fire Pit Ignition Systems

 Speaking to clients on a regular basis it is clear that the subject of gas fire pit ignition systems understandably causes some confusion.
 In this blog, we will attempt to lay things out a little more clearly.

-There are basically 3 types of fire pit ignition, or 3 ways to light your fire pit.
+There are basically 3 types of fire pit ignition or 3 ways to light your fire pit.

-1. Match Light
+1. Match Lit Fire Pits

-2. Push Button Spark Ignition
+2. Spark Ignition Fire Pit Kit

-The most asked question about installing the Push Button System is regarding the height of the Spark ignition Probe.
+The most asked question about installing the Push Button System is regarding the height of the spark ignition probe.

 There is a common misconception about how a gas fire pit operates.
 Understandably, people think the gas should ignite as it emerges from the burner, just like a gas ring on the gas stove. but that is not the case.
 The gas should percolate up through the lava rock or fire glass and only ignite close to or as it escapes from your fire glass/lava rock.
 This would be about 2″ above the level of your gas burner.

-3. Electronic Ignition Systems
+3. Electronic Ignition Fire Pit

 The most popular is the